MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ![Icon of the number 1, referencing a callout in the previous screenshot](media/sfbcallout1.png)

-You can select up to 200 call agents who either belong to specified mailing lists or groups.
+You can select up to 200 call agents who belong to any of the following mailing lists or groups:

+- Office 365 group
+- Security group
+- Distribution list

 Call agents selected must  **either** be online users with a **Phone System** license and Enterprise Voice enabled **or** have a Calling Plan.

   > [!NOTE]
   > This also applies if you want to redirect calls to people in your organization who are online.
 These individuals must have a **Phone System** license and Enterprise Voice enabled **or** have a Calling Plan.
 For more information see [Assign Skype for Business licenses](https://docs.microsoft.com/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses), [Assign Microsoft Teams licenses](https://docs.microsoft.com/microsoftteams/assign-teams-licenses), or [Which Calling Plan is right for you?](https://docs.microsoft.com/microsoftteams/calling-plan-landing-page)